AxelGard/university-courses/README.md

 # university-courses
-Here are **some** of my projects and code from university, studing MSc Software Engineering @ Linköping University
+Here are **some** of my projects and code from university, [studing MSc Software Engineering @ Linköping University](https://liu.se/en/education/program/6cmju)

-plz give it a start so to easy keep up with new courses I am not sure how much of my master level courses I will be able to upload.
+plz give it a start so to easy keep up with new courses.

+I am not sure how much of my master level courses I will be able to upload.

 courses from year 1 - 3 (Bachelors)

 | course  | about |
 |---|---|
 | [TDDD96](https://github.com/Clear-Sight) | Bachelor's project |